codenothing/css-compressor/docs/CSSCompression.md

 		'blue' => array( 'rm-multi-define' => false, 'readability' => CSSCompression::READ_NONE )
 	));

-**NOTE:** When an instance congures itself to a mode, it sets every option to true, and expects the mode configuration to tell it what is false.
+**NOTE:** When an instance configures itself to a mode, it sets every option to true, and expects the mode configuration to tell it what is false.

 *mixed* public function option( [ *mixed* $name = NULL, *mixed* $value = NULL ] )